top of page

 Matt’s first novel, Shot Through the Heart, was published by Pan Macmillan in 2014.
 The second, Nothing But Trouble, followed in 2015.

-Matt is an ambassador for both Manchester Pride and the Albert Kennedy Trust, the UK's national youth LGBT+ homelessness charity.
-He's also a patron of LGBT History Month.
-In 2021 he was awarded an honorary doctorate from the University of Bolton.
-In 2022 he was awarded the Elli's Rainbow Award by Tupilak, the association of queer cultural workers in the Nordic region.
+Matt has been an ambassador for Manchester Pride and the Albert Kennedy Trust, the UK's national youth LGBT+ homelessness charity.
+Since 2018, he's been a patron of LGBT+ History Month.
+In 2021, he was awarded an honorary doctorate from the University of Bolton.
+In 2022, he was awarded the Elli's Rainbow Award by Tupilak, the association of queer cultural workers in the Nordic region.
 In 2023, he addressed the Cambridge Union on the subject 'Being Gay is the Best Thing That Ever Happened to Me'.

 In 2021 Matt presented the flagship discussion show Sunday Roast on Virgin Radio Pride, returned to the station in 2022 to present Matt Cain Meets, and again in 2023 to present Matt & Harry with his husband, Harry Glasstone.

-Matt's novel The Secret Life of Albert Entwistle was published by Headline Review in May 2021.
+Matt's novel The Secret Life of Albert Entwistle was published by Headline in May 2021.
 Becoming Ted followed in 2023 and One Love in 2024.
-His short novel Game On was published as a Quick Read and is one of the official titles of World Book Night 2024.
+His short novel Game On was published as a Quick Read and was one of the official titles of World Book Night 2024.
+His latest, The Castle of Stories, will be published in June 2026 as the first title from Pansy, the independent publisher he's set up with Harry Glasstone specialising in queer books by queer authors for all readers.

 bottom of page